ospalh/anki-addons/pages/Scalar.md

 When learning some types of numbers, like the number of inhabitants of a country, often close is good enough.
-This add-on makes Anki show that, it colours the answer in yellow when it was close to the original answer.
+This add-on makes Anki show that, it colors the answer in yellow when it was close to the original answer.

 #### Example
 In the image correct answer is “48”, when you know it’s close to 50, you type that.
-The original behaviour was to compare character by character, and show the typed answer in red, a 5 is no 4 and a 0 is no 8.
+The original behavior was to compare character by character, and show the typed answer in red, a 5 is no 4 and a 0 is no 8.
 With this add-on, the whole answer would be yellow, as it is  close to the correct answer.

 On the
-other hand, if you had typed  “400” as the answer, with the original behaviour, you would get the “4” in green and “00” in red, showing more green, even though the answer is farther from the correct one than the “50”.
+other hand, if you had typed  “400” as the answer, with the original behavior, you would get the “4” in green and “00” in red, showing more green, even though the answer is farther from the correct one than the “50”.